Danielle de March-Ronco

 Danielle de March-Ronco (born 6 August 1939 in Lérouville) is a French politician and communist, who formerly served as vice-president of the European Parliament.

 Biography

 de March is the daughter of a stonemason and an office worker.
 After earning her national diploma, she worked for the URSSAF.

 She became active in politics and trade unionism as a member of the General Confederation of Labour and the French Communist Party.
 In 1979, she was elected to the European Parliament with the Communist Party.
 She would be named vice-president of the legislature during her first mandate.
 She was re-elected in 1984, and would continue to serve as an MEP until 1989.

-In 1979, she was the only women to sit on the Var council.
+In 1979, she was the only woman to sit on the Var council.
 She was also elected a city councillor in Toulon in 1989 and 1995.

 In February 2004, she became president of the Amicale des vétérans communistes varois.